 Get the latest from TODAY

 Taking a toddler into public can be terrifying.
 Will a tantrum hit?
-Will she shout my secrets to the entire playground?
 Will he run away?

 The secret?
-Crouch down and look your children in the eye.
+Crouch down and look children in the eye.

-“Eye contact is remarkably powerful and effective,” said Dr. Debi Gilboa, a parenting expert and TODAY Tastemaker.
+“Eye contact is remarkably powerful and effective,” said Dr. Debi Gilboa, a parenting author, mom of four, family physician and TODAY Tastemaker.
 “Our kids have a pattern of knowing when they see our face they have our attention.
 And the opposite is true as well.”

 “It is respectful to talk to a child about any discomfort they are having or give them correction without everyone hearing,” Gilboa said.